 The controls of Arcane Wind are directional, meaning that you will have to aim the attack yourself before you let it fly.
 Make sure you’re predictive enough to spot enemies out and make the jump on them before they do.
 As mentioned earlier, the Wizard has its fair share of skill shots, and this is just one of the few too many.

 Lightning Nova is another must-have skill that you should have equipped out of the three different skill moves you’re allowed to have in-game.
-This unique attack unlocks early on when you’re just starting out with your Diablo Immortal Wizard build, so you shouldn’t struggle too much in getting to grips with it.
+This unique attack unlocks early on when you’re just starting out with your build, so you shouldn’t struggle too much to get to grips with it.

 When you’re surrounded by a plethora of baddies from north, south, east, and west, pop out Lightning Nova and observe how things take a drastic turn.
 The good part is that the balls of lightning ejected from the Wizard do not think of themselves as embarking on a one-way road.